 The reportable segments of the Group have been identified based on the nature of the businesses.
 This basis is representative of the internal structure for management purposes and as reported to the chief operating decision maker (CODM), Lindsay Ralphs.

-The CODM has identified the seven reportable segments as follows:
+The CODM has identified the six reportable segments as follows:

 An industry-leader and innovator, known for setting the national standard in technical training with its rapid adoption of online motor retailing and the development of sophisticated systems to drive customer service.
-It also operates in the car rental and vehicle auctioneering sectors.
+It also operates in the vehicle auctioneering sector.